Research, Analysis, and Project Manager

 The first phase of the project consisted of initial desk research, the administration of a survey to corporate representatives and women business owners, and a roundtable discussion to understand the challenges and opportunities in buying from women suppliers and selling to corporations.
-The second phase of the project is underway and will include an awareness campaign, capacity-building trainings, and a Forum to be held in Dhaka.
+The second phase of the project is underway and will include an awareness campaign, capacity-building trainings, and a half-day Forum to be held in Dhaka.

 A discussion titled ‘Women in Business: Dhaka Roundtable on Strengthening Market Access and Integration into Corporate Value Chains’ was held at Amari Hotel in Dhaka.

 Senior executives and managers from national and international corporations, women business owners of micro, small and medium enterprises, business associations, NGOs, donor agencies and high-level government officials from the Ministry of Commerce, including Secretary Shubhashish, attended the program.